MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseImport.md

 ```

 ### -BlobName
-Specifies the name of the azure_2 Blob storage from which this cmdlet imports the database.
+Specifies the name of the Azure Blob storage from which this cmdlet imports the database.

 ```yaml
 Type: String